Double Chocolate Zucchini Muffins

 Just like the Gluten-Free Chocolate Zucchini Bread, these muffins come together in one bowl.
 By using a food processor, you can shred a large amount of zucchini in a short amount of time.
 Both are great time savers.

-Oh, these last days of summer (I’m ignoring the fact that school has started, because… 90 degrees?!), where the house cools off enough to turn on the oven and the garden is still cranking out good things to eat.
+Oh, these last days of summer, where the house cools off enough to turn on the oven and the garden is still cranking out good things to eat.
 And zucchini.
 Enjoy these muffins with a hot cup of coffee or a cold glass of milk.
 Or both.
 (I did.)

 Double Chocolate Zucchini Muffins